hzh200/get-down/README.md

-## http-downloader
+## get-down

-http-downloader is a http protocol based downloader and a video parser for video streaming websites, and it provides a succint GUI.
+get-down is a http protocol based downloader and a video parser for video streaming websites, and it provides a succint GUI.

 ![GUI](./resources/GUI.png)